 The Borski Fund is proud to back Rem3dy Health, an innovative UK company with worldwide ambitions.
 Our collaboration with Future Planet Capital highlights the power of international investor partnerships to drive innovation and support exceptional founders.
 From our first meeting, Melissa’s vision and drive towards realising Rem3dy Health’s global potential was unmissable.
 The Borski Fund looks forward to working closely with Rem3dy Health as it continues to scale and shape the future of personalised health innovations

-In the announcement, Rupert Lyle at Future Planet Capital Regional, said:
+In the announcement, Rupert Lyle, [no role specified] at Future Planet Capital Regional, said:

 Through the West Midlands Co-Investment Fund, we’re proving that the region can be a launchpad for world-class innovation.
 Rem3dy Health’s growth story is an outstanding example of what happens when regional founders are backed by both local and global capital: the outcomes are both commercially and socially transformative